 Determine the ArcGIS products and versions currently installed

-Open Windows Control Panel to the Programs and Features window.
-Note the ArcGIS products and versions currently installed.
+Browse the file system of your machine, and note the ArcGIS products and versions currently installed.

 Make backup copies of important configuration files